beanzdia/BlackJack/README.md

 - Make sure the JRE is running the latest version of Java version 15.0.1
 - Make sure all of the files and dependencies are present i.e. all of the classes, the img folder, etc.

 The img folder should have 54 images where two are the game's icon, `icon.png`, and the back of a card, `down.jpg`.
 The remaining 52 cards are named after their suit and rank such as `club_ace.jpg`, `diamond_ten.jpg`, and `spade_king.jpg`.
 Ensure that there are four suits (diamond, club, spade, and heart).
 Each suit should have a card from 2-9, king, queen, jack, and ace.
-All files must follow the naming convention as indicated as before.
+All files must follow the naming convention as indicated in the examples.

 Opening in an Ed workspace is not recommended because we noticed that the graphics became distored in the window panel.
 The steps to open in Ed follow as:
 - Open the terminal then type and enter `git clone https://github.com/beanzdia/BlackJack.git`.